shecodes-students/kitchen-sessions/README.md

 The goal is that you can open vim, type the names of your favourite she.coders (on separate lines) and then do a vim command (starting with `:`) and see the names magically being replaced with the corresponding public keys.

-Use the web to find out what vim command you need and use the skills you leanred today forto make adjustments to the command line.
+Use the web to find out what vim command you need and use the skills you learned today to make adjustments to the command line.

 #### Bonus
 - find a `vim` command that does the same as above, but only for the _current line_ (the line in the buffer where the cursor is)